Maximal variation of curves on K3 surfaces: Introduction

 An infinitesimal analogue, proving the injectivity of the tangent map under similar conditions, was worked out by Totaro \cite{Totaro}.
 These results imply maximal variation for primitive and therefore, also non-primitive ample linear systems of high enough genus on a generic polarized K3 surfaces.
+We also wish to draw attention to the recent paper \cite{CG} where maximal variation of the normalization of singular curves of unbounded degree is studied.

 In this note, we study curves contained in an arbitrary but fixed K3 surface $S$.
 Without any condition on the Picard group of $S$ or on the genus of the curves, our result says that curves in a non-primitive, base point free, ample linear system have maximal variation, i.e.\ up to finite ambiguity a generic curve $C$ is embedded uniquely in its ambient K3 surface.